6arms1leg/cirqu/README.md

   `if/for/while/switch/return (...)`)
 * Comments
-    * ... can be placed above one or multiple line(s) (code block), addressing all following line(s) until the next empty line
+    * ... can be placed above one or multiple line(s) (code block), addressing all following line(s) until the next empty line or lesser indentation level
     * ... can be placed at the end of a line, addressing this line only
     * ... can be placed below a long line with one additional indentation level to address this one long line in a code block where a comment does not